-The first litter of pups was born in 2014 – two of the pups photographed, but there were three pups total.
+The first litter of pups was born in 2014 – two of the pups were photographed, but there were three pups total.
 July 2015 scat tests showed that there was a second litter of pups born that year.
 This was confirmed in August 2015, when trail cameras identified two new pups.
 On July 12, 2016 two new wolf pups were photographed by trail camera, confirming a new litter of Rogue Pack pups for 2016.
+At least two pups were confirmed for 2017 and 2018.

 In 2014 local tracker Joe Kruezman found the tracks of OR-7 and his pups.
 You can read his story about finding the tracks and view a photo of them here.